• Skip to main content

 What if I have other worries about blood transfusion?

-Please tell your doctor or nurse about any concerns you may have, no matter how trivial you think they may be.
+Please tell your doctor or nurse about any concerns you may have, no matter how small you think they may be.

 Disclaimer